 Garnishing Pension

-What can I do if a judgment-creditor has started to garnish my pension benefits?
+What can I do if a judgment-creditor starts to garnish my pension benefits?

 You raise several discrete issues in your question, which I will answer separately.